jcordtz/a_data_platform/README.md

 The following are some examples of ways to implement a data platform using different Microsoft services.
 Please remember that the overall paradigm is technology independence hence you should “mix and match” what suites your business opportunities and challenges.

+> [!NOTE]
-**Note** these folders "only" contains descriptive information for the time being but will eventually have Infrastructure-as-Code examples included.
+> These folders "only" contains descriptive information for the time being but will eventually have Infrastructure-as-Code examples included.

 [Azure Based](Azure/README.md)